taichi-dev/docs.taichi.graphics/website/docs/src/community/structure.md

 ### Duties of maintainers

 - Enforce community code of conduct
-- Design and improve development workflows
+- Design and improve the development workflows
 - Promote and mentor committers and reviewers
 - Refactor community structure, when necessary, to better suit its growing scale